arunoda/nodemiral/README.md

 execute a local shell script in the remote server.
 You can template shell script with [EJS](https://github.com/visionmedia/ejs).

     @param localScriptFile - localScriptFile
-    @param templateVars - optional variables to the template if uses ejs in the script
+    @param templateVars - variables to the template if uses ejs in the script
+    @param options - {onStdout, onStderr}
     @param callback - callback containing following parameters err - err if exists
       code - status code of the ssh process